pachyderm/docs/content/2.3.x/deploy-manage/deploy/helm-install.md

 - See the reference [values.yaml](../../../reference/helm-values/) for the list of all available helm values at your disposal.

-!!!
-Warning
+{{% notice warning %}}
 **No default k8s CPU and memory requests and limits** are created for pachd.
 If you don't provide values in the values.yaml file, then those requests and limits are simply not set.

 For Production deployments, Pachyderm strongly recommends that you **[create your values.yaml file with CPU and memory requests and limits for both pachd and etcd](https://github.com/pachyderm/pachyderm/blob/{{ config.pach_branch }}/etc/helm/pachyderm/values.yaml)** set to values appropriate to your specific environment.
 For reference, 1 CPU and 2 GB memory for each is a sensible default.
+{{% /notice %}}

 ###  Install Pachyderm's Helm Chart
 1. Get your Helm Repo Info